contentauth/c2pa-c/README.md

 - `examples` to build and run the C++ examples.
 - `all` to run everything.

-Results are saved in the `target` directory.
+Results are saved in the `build` directory.

 ### Testing